syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet5 | OrderList_Indent_Level_1 }}

-7.Handle `PropertyChanging` event to display log for every property that is being changed in the grid.
+7. Handle `PropertyChanging` event to display log for every property that is being changed in the grid.
 This will be raised when you group or sort the grid grouping control and hence you could track the results of these operations (especially the current optimizations) here.

+{% capture codesnippet6 %}
 {% tabs %}
 {% highlight c# %}
 gridGroupingControl1.PropertyChanging += new DescriptorPropertyChangedEventHandler(gridGroupingControl1_PropertyChanging);